 How to Powder Your Nose at Machu Picchu

 It's the elephant in the room at Machu Picchu.
 The one with his legs crossed.
-The thing that no one dreams they have to put on their list of "essential things to plan when I go to Machu Picchu."
+The thing that no one dreams they have to add to their list of "essential things to plan when I go to Machu Picchu."
 Who could imagine that you need to organize your entire trip to a world-renowned high-profile destination around the availability of the restrooms?
 Are you prepared to wear a diaper for your visit to Machu Picchu?
 Let's talk about toilets.

-I get emails from savvy travelers who have figured out that there is only one restroom at Machu Picchu and that facility is located outside the main entry, and if they dare need to micturate (cool word, huh) while inside the national park, surely there is no accommodation for re-entry to the ruins.
+I get emails from savvy travelers who have figured out that there is only one restroom at Machu Picchu and that facility is located outside the main entry, and if they dare need to micturate (cool word, huh) while inside the national park, surely there is an accommodation for re-entry to the ruins.
 They can't believe there is no allowance for this basic human need during tours of Machu Picchu.
 Technically anyone can exit and use the facilities anytime they choose.
 But the consequence is they are banned from re-entry using the same ticket.
 Everyone wants to know.
 "What if I have to powder my nose during my tour of the citadel?
 Can I exit and re-enter?"

 The quick answer is no. But what if nature calls?
 Surely the Peruvian government will make allowance for normal bodily functions right?
 Haven't they heard of urinary tract infections, prostate gland hyperplasia or urinary urgency, which apparently can strike at any time?
 Well yes you are allowed to tinkle anytime you choose.
 But there's a catch.
 Restrooms are provided outside the main entry, and for only 2 soles per person, you can use them as frequently as you need to.
-But if you exit the park to have a go during your tour, you will not be allowed to re-enter with general admission tickets.
+But if you exit the park to have a go during your tour, you will not be allowed to re-enter using the same admission tickets.

 People can't seem to accept that the Peru government can get away with this practice.
 Except maybe during airplane take-offs and landings, there are not many places in the world where you have limited access to a toilet.
 Should you add "bladder training" to the list of things you need to do to prepare for your trip to Peru?